webxdc/webxdc_docs/src/shared_state/crdts.md

 If two people want to count the number of books on two shelves, they can each count one of the shelves and then sum their results.
 They could also call out numbers on an ongoing basis, adding both their own discoveries and those they hear to a mental sum.
 It doesn't matter in what order values are recorded because addition is [commutative](https://en.wikipedia.org/wiki/Commutative_property#Commutative_operations), at least for simple numbers.
-The important thing to understand is that a _tally_ differs from a _number_, because a number supports many operations which cannot be applied in _any order_.
+The important thing to understand is that despite any superficial similarity, a _tally_ differs from a _number_ because a number supports many operations which cannot be applied in _any order_.
 By choosing to only support addition it can be guaranteed that all peers' tallies will converge on the same final value.

 For a slightly more complex version of a tally we can consider a situation in which the organizers of a festival must ensure that none of its zones exceed their maximum safe occupancy.